Boxing Day sales: the best UK sales to shop right now

-The Boxing Day sales are here.
-They started earlier than ever this year as on Friday 11 December Harrods went early with its Boxing Day sale with up to 50% off designer goods across the store.
-And on 16 December, Halfords launched its Boxing Day technology sale which runs until 28 December.
-Many other retailers followed suit so now's the time to snap up some great Boxing Day deals.
+Boxing Day may be but a distant memory but the Boxing Day sales are still going on, with the January sales to follow in just a few more days.
+Gosh, hasn't this year gone fast?

-We've scoured the web for the best Boxing Day sales that are on right now and we've collected them all on this page.
+We've scoured the web for the best Boxing Day sales that are still on, and collected them all on this page.
 Between now and January, we'll be keeping this page updated with the best sales, so if you're looking to save some money on things for working from home or to keep you entertained indoors and out then T3 is the place to be.

 Retailers are currently slashing 70% (or more) off their stock, making now a brilliant time to grab a deal.
 They're doing this because there's such heavy competition between stores to tempt people into spending money again and to make up for a slow start to the year.